kubernetes/enhancements/keps/sig-node/6232-memory-manager-drift-tolerance/README.md

 ## Proposal

-Three pieces, matching the shape outlined on the tracking issue:
+Three pieces, matching the shape outlined on the tracking issue, all behind the `MemoryManagerDriftTolerance` feature gate (alpha: disabled by default).
+With the gate disabled the policy keeps today's strict per-node equality check.

 1. **Tolerate a bounded drift and re-baseline** (implemented in kubernetes/kubernetes#140473).